stanford-crfm/helm/README.md

 models across all aspects.
 Our results reveal that no single model excels in all aspects, with different models demonstrating strengths in different aspects.

-This repository branch contains the code used to produce the [main results of the paper](https://crfm.stanford.edu/heim/latest/).
+This repository contains the code used to produce the [main results of the paper](https://crfm.stanford.edu/heim/latest/).